-The emergence of chief data officers (CDOs) in many organizations and across industries indicates a growing recognition of information as a strategic business asset – one distinguished from the technology through which it flows.
-In fact, by 2020, Gartner predicts that 10 percent of organizations will have a highly profitable business unit specifically for productizing and commercializing their information assets.
+The emergence of a chief data officer (CDO) in many organizations and across industries indicates a growing recognition of information as a strategic business asset – one distinguished from the technology through which it flows.
+By 2020, Gartner predicts that 10% of organizations will have a highly profitable business unit specifically for productizing and commercializing their information assets.

 According to Douglas Laney, vice president and distinguished analyst at Gartner, to achieve direct monetization of data requires supplementing your existing business model.
 This implies creating a team with a specific job of defining, developing and productizing the market for the information asset, similar to the product development life cycle established for managing and marketing traditional products.